Democrats renew push to investigate Trump's Hurricane Maria response in Puerto Rico

 Lawmakers said that by knowing the answers to these questions, they could find ways to improve the federal government's capacity to effectively mobilize to the island and help in post-hurricane relief efforts in the wake of another disaster.

-“It’s been well over a year since Hurricanes Irma and Maria devastated Puerto Rico, and we still don’t know why the federal government’s preparedness and response were so flawed,” said Senator Warren.
+“It’s been well over a year since Hurricanes Irma and Maria devastated Puerto Rico, and we still don’t know why the federal government’s preparedness and response were so flawed,” said Warren, who established an exploratory committee to consider a 2020 White House bid.
 “The Commission established by our bill would give us a full accounting of what happened and help provide the U.S. citizens in Puerto Rico, in Massachusetts, and across the country with the answers they deserve.”

 Hispanic members of Congress were the first ones to call for the creation of such commission to investigate how hurricane-related deaths were accounted for in Puerto Rico and whether the delay reporting these fatalities in the immediate aftermath of the storm slowed Washington's response.